hshacks/HSHacks2Public-iOS/README.md

 ![alt tag](http://i.imgur.com/ltS1p3R.gif)
 ![alt tag](http://i.imgur.com/SkNR2Ve.gif)

 (To run the app, you're going to have to add www.fabric.io or comment out twitter code.
-Keep in mind pretty much nothing will work immedieatly as you have to add your own Parse/Firebase info, as explained below.)
+Keep in mind pretty much nothing will work immediately as you have to add your own Parse/Firebase info, as explained below.)

 <h2>Getting Started</h2>
 (This project uses cocoapods, so make sure to do a pod install in the directory to get all necessary frameworks)